jacksontreid/math5610/Software_Manual/randmat.md

 **Inputs:**

-​	_r_ : int -- the number of desired rows in the array
+​	_r_ : INTEGER -- the number of desired rows in the array

-​	_c_ : int -- the number of desired columns in the array
+​	_c_ : INTEGER -- the number of desired columns in the array

 **Outputs:**

-​	_mat_ : double -- the array, of size (r,c), containing random values
+​	_mat_ : REAL*8 -- the array, of size (r,c), containing random values

 **Example Usage:**